 Kew Orchid Extravaganza!

 To experience this shrub for yourself, a beautiful example of Chimonanthus praecox ‘Grandiflorus’ can be found close to the lion statues, which are next to the lake, opposite the Palm House, as you enter the gardens at Kew.
 If you’re looking for a day out, the Royal Botanic Gardens, Kew is a fantastic place to visit at this time of year.
-The Kew Orchid Extravaganza opens on the 10th February 2018.
-You can read about the 2018 Orchid Festival at Kew, with photographs and best priced ticket offers here.
+The Kew Orchid Extravaganza opens on Saturday 8th February 2020.
+You can see my photographs from Kew’s 2019 Orchid Festival, here, my photographs of the 2018 Orchid Festival at Kew, can be found here, while my photographs of Kew’s 2017 Orchid Festival, are here.

 For an immediate dose of scent that you can enjoy indoors, look for pots of forced hyacinth bulbs at your local nursery or garden centre.